Collection Development Policy

 All criteria need not be met for purchase consideration.

 Electronic materials play an important role in the Library’s collection.
 These materials include databases, e-Books, e-Audiobooks, and downloadable and streaming media.
-Criteria used in selecting digital resources include ease of use, uniqueness of content, technology requirements, vendor reputation and customer service, availability for remote access, and cost.
-Certain digital collections the Library makes accessible to users are governed by the vendor’s specific terms of service, including patron residency and minimum age requirements.
-Some material available in a broader digital collection might not be considered appropriate by all adults for all children.
-Only each child and their parent or caregiver can decide what material is suitable for that child to read or view.
-It is the responsibility of the parent or caregiver to ensure appropriate access to broader digital collections.
-The fact that children possibly may access materials their parents or guardians consider inappropriate does not impact the selection of databases and digital platforms.
+Additional criteria used in selecting digital resources include ease of use, uniqueness of content, technology requirements, vendor reputation and customer service, availability for remote access, and cost.
+Certain digital collections the Library makes accessible to patrons are governed by the vendor’s specific terms of service, including patron residency and minimum age requirements.

 Collection Maintenance

-In order to provide the best service to our community, the collection is regularly evaluated.
+In order to provide the best service to our community, the collection is regularly evaluated using professionally accepted standards, which include, without limitation, the material’s relevance; physical condition; availability of duplicates or copies; availability of more recent, age-appropriate, or grade-level appropriate materials; and the continued demand of the material.
 To keep the collection fresh and relevant, the Library maintains a schedule of evaluation, applicable to both print and digital resources.

 Withdrawal from the collection is based on the following criteria: